projectcalico/calico/v3.6/security/kubernetes-network-policy.md

 ### Big picture

-Kubernetes network policy lets administrators and developers enforce network connections using rules.
+Kubernetes network policy lets administrators and developers enforce which network connections are allowed using rules.

 ### Value